paeolo/rubycpp/README.md

 ## RubyCPP

 Based on the PRET Repository.
-This is my own attempt to rewrite ruby's code in C++, my first goal being to get the complete introduction cinematic working since it will throw the base of the code.
+This is my own attempt to rewrite the gameboy advance game pokemon ruby in C++, my first goal being to get the complete introduction cinematic working since it will throw the base of the code.

 ## What's now?